Joe-Collins-1986/BitWise-DRF/TESTING.md

 ## Python Unit Testing

-Unit Testing coverage to 100%.
+Unit Testing coverage
 ![Summary Unit Tests](readme-assets/unit_testing/summary-report.png)

 (excluding settings and manage.py files)

+**Note** See Bitwise App coverage below for detail on the one missing coverage element.

 See below for details on each app: